Types of geometrical optical illusions.Success is not the result of spontaneous combustion; you must set yourself on fire. - Reggie Leach

 No simple classification of optical illusions is ample or satisfactory, for there are many factors interwoven.
 For this reason no claims are made for the various divisions of the subject represented by and in these chapters excepting that of convenience.
 Obviously, some divisions are necessary in order that the variegated subject may be presentable.
 The classification used appears to be logical but very evidently it cannot be perfectly so when the "logic" is not wholly available, owing to the disagreement found among the explanations offered by psychologists.
 It may be argued that the "geometrical" type of optical illusion should include many optical illusions which are discussed in other chapters.
 Indeed, this is perhaps true.
 However, it appears to suit the present purpose to introduce this phase of this book by a group of optical illusions which involve plane geometrical figures.
 If some of the latter appear in other chapters, it is because they seem to border upon or to include other factors beyond those apparently involved in the simple geometrical type.
 The presentation which follows begins (for the sake of clearness) with a few representative geometrical illusions of various types.

 The Effect of the Location in the Visual Field.
 One of the most common illusions is found in the letter "S" or figure "8."
 Ordinarily we are not strongly conscious of a difference in the size of the upper and lower parts of these characters; however, if we invert them (8888 SSSS) the difference is seen to be large.
-Chapter 4 - Types of Geometrical Optical Illusions: The Effect of Location in the Visual Field The question arises, Is the difference due fundamentally to the locations of the two parts in the visual field?
+Types of geometrical optical illusions.
+The question arises, Is the difference due fundamentally to the locations of the two parts in the visual field?
 It scarcely seems credible that visual perception innately appraises the upper part larger than the lower, or the lower smaller than the upper part when these small characters are seen in their accustomed position.
 It appears to be possible that here we have examples of the effect of learning or experience and that our adaptive visual sense has become accustomed to overlook the actual difference.
 That is, for some reason through being confronted with this difference so many times, the intellect has become adapted to it and, therefore, has grown to ignore it.
 Regardless of the explanation, the illusion exists and this is the point of chief interest.
 For the same reason the curvature of the retina does not appear to account for illusion through distortion of the image, because the training due to experience has caused greater difficulties than this to disappear.
 We must not overlook the tremendous "corrective" influence of experience upon which visual perception for the adult is founded.
 If we have learned to "correct" in some cases, why not in all cases which we have encountered quite generally?

 This type of illusion persists in geometrical figures and may be found on every hand.
 A perfect square when viewed vertically appears too high, although the illusion does not appear to exist in the circle.
 In Fig. 4 the vertical line appears longer than the horizontal line of the same length.
 This may be readily demonstrated by the reader by means of a variety of figures.
 A striking case is found in Fig. 5, where the height and the width of the diagram of a silk hat are equal.
 Despite the actual equality the height appears to be much greater than the width.